 PROOF OF OWNERSHIP REQUIRED TO OBTAIN VESSEL NUMBER

 Proof of ownership must be provided before a person can receive a number for their vessel.
-A properly endorsed Hawaii vessel title or out-of-state vessel title must be provided to transfer ownership.
+For newly purchased vessels, the owner must provide a valid Manufacturer’s Statement of Origin (also known as a Manufacturer’s Certificate of Origin).
+For all other vessels, a properly endorsed Hawaii vessel title, out-of-state vessel title, or other applicable out-of-state document(s) must be provided to transfer ownership.
 If neither of the aforementioned is available, DOBOR staff will work with a person to determine what paperwork is needed to complete a transfer.

 NOTICE MUST BE GIVEN IF REGISTRATION IS LOST, MUTILATED, OR STOLEN

 If a registration card is stolen, lost, or mutilated, the owner must notify DOBOR within seven (7) days.
+The owner may apply for a replacement title and/or registration.
+Fees for duplicates will apply.
 DOBOR must also be notified if there is a change in address of the owner(s), the vessel is abandoned, the vessel is a total loss or it is destroyed, if all interest or part interest in a vessel is transferred to another person or entity, if the vessel is permanently removed from the State, or the vessel becomes documented by the USCG.
 If your vessel is stolen, call the police immediately.
 A stolen vessel report must be filed with DOBOR.
-Fees for duplicates will apply.

 HULL IDENTIFICATION NUMBER (HIN)

 A manufacturer-issued HIN is used on vessel documents and consists of a combination of 12 numbers and letters.
 The HINs for vessels manufactured before 1972 may not conform to the 12-character requirement.
-After January 1, 1967 no vessel may be sold or offered for sale in Hawaii unless it has a HIN.
-If the HIN on a vessel has been removed, obliterated, or if the vessel is home built, DOBOR will assign it a permanent HIN.
-Intentional removal or defacing of the manufacturer’s HIN on a vessel is a crime.
+After January 1, 1967, no vessel may be sold or offered for sale in Hawaii unless it has a valid 12-character HIN.
+If the HIN on a vessel has been removed, obliterated, or if the vessel is homebuilt, DOBOR will assign it a permanent HIN.
+Intentional removal or defacing of the manufacturer’s HIN on a vessel is a criminal offense.